shc0743/myencryption/README.md

 example();
 ```

 File encryption is a little more difficult due to browser limitations.
-To learn more, you can open the [demo](./impl/JavaScript/demo/demo.js).
+(That is not what we can improve!)
+To learn more, you can open the [demo](./impl/JavaScript/demo/demo.js) to see a simple demo.

 # File format

 (待完善)

+# API Docs

+(待完善)

 # LICENSE

-GPL-3.0
+This project: **GPL-3.0**.

 ## 3rd-party libraries